Part-time Home (UK) student funding

 You may be eligible to receive a UWE Bursary.
 Successful students will receive a £500 bursary.
 Find out whether you are eligible for the UWE Bursary.

-There is also the Learners Support Fund to support costs associated with study.
+There is also the Learner Support Fund to support costs associated with study.
 If you are a part-time UK student on low income, you may be eligible for help with costs directly related to your studies.
 These can include childcare and travel on study days, but not general living costs.

 Where can I find out more?